 - (1) Overview.
 The proposed regulations reflect statutory amendments since the required minimum distribution regulations were last issued, clarify issues that have been raised in public comments and private ruling requests, and replace the question-and-answer format of the existing regulations.
-Among other clarifications, the regulations "clarify and simplify" the minimum distribution rules where trusts are beneficiaries. - (2) Life Expectancy Payments Must be Made During the 10-Year Period for Making Distributions to Designated Beneficiaries If the Owner Dies On or After the Required Beginning Date.
+Among other clarifications, the regulations "clarify and simplify" the minimum distribution rules where trusts are beneficiaries. - Distributions to Designated Beneficiaries If the Owner Dies On or After the Required Beginning Date.
 This was a rather shocking change made in the proposed regulations.
 Planners (and the IRS, as discussed below regarding positions in IRS Publication 590-B), have believed that if the 10-year rule applied (i.e., for DBs who are not EBDs), no distributions were required until the end of the 10-year period.
 Indeed, the IRS has taken that position in official IRS publications.
 The proposed regulations, however, provide that if the decedent dies after the required beginning date ("RBD") naming a DB, distributions must continue to be made over the greater of the life expectancy of the participant or of the DB during the 10-year period (Prop.
+Reg. §1.401(a)(9)-5(d)(1)(ii)), and the full account must be distributed by December 31 of the tenth year (Prop.
 Reg. §1.401(a)(9)-5(e)(2)).
 If the decedent dies before the RBD naming a DB, no distributions are required annually, but the full account must be distributed by December 31 of the tenth year.
 Prop.
-Regs. §1.401(a)(9)-3(c)(3) & §1.401(a)(-3(c)(5)(B).
+Regs. §1.401(a)(9)-3(c)(3) & §1.401(a)()-3(c)(5)(B).